 In February 2017 Sean & I began the marriage application process through Corcoran state prison.
-What we assumed would be a fairly straightforward process turned out to be a complicated ordeal with the marriage coordinator at Corcoran not doing her job correctly and withholding our paperwork and money orders in order to delay our process.
-We had started out with the date June 3 in mind, but we weren’t even given a date until the beginning of July.
+What we assumed would be a fairly straightforward process turned out to be a complicated ordeal with the marriage coordinator at Corcoran not doing her job correctly as well as withholding our paperwork and money orders in order to delay the marriage process.
+Because Corcoran only does marriage ceremonies the first two weekends of the month, we had started out with the date June 3 in mind, but we weren’t even given our date until the beginning of July.
 We had no idea it would be such a huge battle just to get something that on the outside would be a fairly simple and enjoyable task.
 It literally took about 6 months from start to finish.

 Our marriage ceremony was on August 12, 2017.
-It was more beautiful and meaningful than we could have imagined, for being in a prison.
+It was more beautiful and meaningful than we had anticipated, we have seen them done before but it felt like ours was extra special.
 We were able to have a few friends from the inside attend just for the ceremony.
-We each tearfully read our own vows we had written.
+We each read our own vows we had written.
 It was really an incredible moment, one we will never forget.
 We are grateful for this step in our life together.

 There is no perfect marriage, just two people who refuse to give up on each other